Benjamin Holt: Legacy

 A street in northern Stockton, California is named Benjamin Holt Drive in his honor.
 Benjamin Holt College Preparatory Academy, a middle and high school (grades 6–12), is named after him.

 The Holt Memorial Hall, dedicated to his contributions to the mechanization of agriculture, opened at The Haggin Museum in Stockton, California in 1976.
 It includes the second oldest combine harvester on display in the United States (a 1904 Haines-Houser harvester) drawn by a circa-1918 Holt '75' Caterpillar track-type tractor.
 Both pieces are fully restored.

 Benjamin Holt's wife Anna Brown Holt was a Regent of the University of the Pacific in Stockton for twenty five years.
-His great-grandson Peter Holt operates HOLT CAT of San Antonio, Texas, the United States' largest Caterpillar dealership and one of the largest dealerships in the world.
+His great-grandson Peter Holt and great-granddaughter Corinna Holt Richter operate HOLT CAT of San Antonio, Texas, the United States' largest Caterpillar dealership and one of the largest dealerships in the world.
 He is best known as the owner of the five-time NBA champion San Antonio Spurs, the WNBA's San Antonio Stars, the AHL's San Antonio Rampage, and the NBA Development League's Austin Toros.
 Caterpillar Inc. as of 2008 was the 133rd largest company in the world with a market value of US$45.13 billion.

 Holt is buried at Stockton Rural Cemetery in Stockton, California.